How to get the best shave from a safety razor and reduce skin irritation

 4. A single blade will last for anything between four to five good shaves before needing replaced.
 A cartridge loses its edged after two shaves at best.

 5. Single edge razor blades are much, much cheaper than any cartridge razor blades.
 You can by a good quality pack of 10 DE razor blades for only a few pounds, and depending on how often you shave one pack will last up to two months.

-Check out one of our most popular blade packs, Personna, to see just how much you can save.
+Check out one of our the razor blade packs we recommend to start off with in our Best Razor Blades for Beginners Collection to see just how much you can save.

-These razors are cheap, easy to use and durable so they will not break after just a few uses.
-Once you have gained a bit of experience using these razors you could start to think about upgrading them to a more aggressive razor, such as our own Braveheart.
+These razors are cheap, easy to use and durable so they will not break after just a few uses, with care these razors should last 10 years or more.
+Once you have gained a bit of experience using these razors you could start to think about upgrading them to a more aggressive razor, such as our own Outlaw Razor.